Golfing holidays in Spain

-There are two Mojacars, the old whitewashed hill top town of Mojacar Pueblo with its labyrinth of narrow winding cobbled streets, steep walkways, secluded corners and terraces, and the popular Mojacar Playa, which has 17 kilometres of varied and attractive beaches.
-Situated close to beautiful Spanish towns of Garrucha, and Vera, and next to the Parque Natural Cabo de Gata, Mojacar is a ideal holiday destination for holiday makers who want a relaxing holiday or for others more adventures.
+There are two Mojacars, the old whitewashed hill top town of Mojacar Pueblo with its labyrinth of narrow winding cobbled streets, steep walkways, secluded corners and terraces and Mojacar Playa, which has been a popular tourist resort for 40 years with 17 kilometres of varied and attractive beaches.

 The winding streets lead you past smartly renovated houses decked out with potted plants and flowers and hole-in-the-wall shops selling everything from trendy clothing to locally made souvenirs.
 Look out for the great value hand woven rugs, jarapas and the famous Indalo Man.
 At the heart of the mountaintop town is the Plaza Nueva where you stand on what appears to be a marble dance floor overhanging the side of a mountain.
 The views of the unexpected green carpet of agriculture land surrounding the town and Sierra Cabrera Mountains and coast line are magnificent.
 For those with the energy, further spectacular views await at the Mirador Castillo, which is the highest point of the town.